wangxiaoyunanne/docs/source/hive_graphSage.html.md

 ## Summary of Gunrock Implementation

 Gunrock's implementation for the 1st year is only the embedding / inferencing phase, without the training phase.
-It is based on Algorithm 2 with K=2 of the GraphSage paper ("Inductive Representation Learning on Large Graphs",
+It is based on Algorithm 2 with K=2 of the GraphSAGE paper ("Inductive Representation Learning on Large Graphs",
 <https://arxiv.org/abs/1706.02216>).